Guide to Mount Hekla Volcano

 What type of volcano is Hekla?

-Hekla is a stratovolcano in the south of Iceland, scaling 1491 m.
+Hekla is an elongated central volcano in the south of Iceland, scaling 1491 m.
 (4,892 ft.)
 Hekla is part of a volcanic ridge that stretches 40 km.
 (25 miles) long.
 The volcano’s frequent significant eruptions have resulted in tremendous fallout, covering much of Iceland with tephra.
 Indeed, these tephra layers can be used to date eruptions of Iceland’s other volcanoes.
-When not erupting, Hekla is often covered with snow and small glaciers.
+When not erupting, Hekla is often covered with snow and has small glaciers in the upper slopes.

 Where can I learn about Hekla?

-The Hekla Center comprehensively looks at one of the island’s most active volcanoes.
+The Hekla Center in Central South Iceland comprehensively looks at one of the island’s most active volcanoes.
 The exhibition emphasizes the influence of the volcano on the inhabited areas close to it, including Landsveit, Holt, and Rangárvellir.
 The centre has unique educational materials for children as well as tourist information in English.

 When has Hekla erupted throughout history?

 The earliest recorded eruption of Hekla took place in the year 1104.
-It is estimated that there have been between 20 and 30 significant eruptions, with the volcano at times remaining active for periods of six years with little interruption.
+It has erupted 18 times since the age of the settlement, the most long lasting eruption occurred 1766-1768 and lasted for 25 months.
 Scientists have found a general correlation that the longer Hekla remains dormant, the larger and more catastrophic its next eruption will be.
 Hekla’s most recent eruption was in February 2000.
+See all eruptions of Hekla.

 How to get to Mount Hekla

-By car from Reykjavík, head southeast on Route 1 and take unpaved Route 26 toward the town of Hella.
+By car from Reykjavík, head southeast on Route 1.
+After passing Selfoss and the Þjórsá river take Route 26 toward the Hekla Center.
 There is parking by the trailhead.
-The journey from Reykjavík is 93 km (58 miles), which takes about 1.5 hours.
+The journey from Reykjavík is 110km (69 miles), which takes about 2 hours.
 On clear days, you can see Hekla looming over the southern part of Iceland.
 If you follow the Golden Circle route, you won’t miss it.

 Please note that the staff at the Hekla Center can best guide you on how to get to Hekla.
 From the Center, it’s about a 16 km (10 mile) drive to the volcano.
 It’s recommended to rent a 4WD vehicle since there are many steep slopes and gravel roads along the way.